lhs banner

 KYC for NRIs

-To complete the KYC process, you must submit a copy of your passport – relevant pages with name, date of birth, photo, and address.
-Providing the current residential proof is a must, whether temporary or permanent.
-Some fund houses may insist on in-person verification and some of the Asset Management Companies won’t allow NRIs residing from the USA and Canada to invest in their schemes because of the heavy compliance requirements under the Foreign Account Tax Compliance Act (FATCA).
+Some fund houses may insist on in-person verification, and some Asset Management Companies won’t allow NRIs residing in the USA and Canada to invest in their schemes due to the stringent compliance requirements under the Foreign Account Tax Compliance Act (FATCA).

 FIRC (Remittance Certificate)

-If you are planning to buy mutual fund units by paying the funds via a cheque or a demand draft, then you must attach a foreign inward remittance certificate (FIRC).
-In case that is not possible, then a letter from the bank would also be accepted by the AMC’s.
+If that is not possible, a letter from the bank would also be accepted by the AMC’s.
 This process confirms the identity and the source of funds from the Nri’s.

 Redemption

-The AMC will credit the funds (investment + gains) when you redeem your mutual fund units directly to registered bank account after deducting applicable charges.
+The AMC will credit the funds (investment + gains) to your registered bank account when you redeem your mutual fund units, after deducting applicable charges.
 Some banks allow crediting of the redemption amount directly to the NRO/NRE account.
-If you have opted for non-repatriable investment, then they can credit the proceeds only to an NRO account.

-How are NRI mutual fund investors taxed
+How are NRI mutual fund investors taxed?

-NRI investors often worry that they will have to pay double tax when they invest in India.
-Well, that is certainly not the case if India has signed the Double Taxation Avoidance Treaty (DTAA) with the country of your residence.
-The gains from equity mutual funds are taxable based on the holding period as shown below
+NRI investors often worry that they will have to pay double taxation when investing in India.
+Well, that is certainly not the case if India has signed a Double Taxation Avoidance Treaty (DTAA) with your country of residence.

 1. Equity-Oriented Mutual Funds (Equity Allocation ≥ 65%)

-< 12 months
+< 12 months15%*20%*20%*

 2. Debt-Oriented Mutual Funds (Equity Allocation < 65% but > 35%) (Sold before April 1, 2025)